patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Plain inline alert variants

 Use the `isPlain` property to make any inline alert plain.
-Plain styling removes the colored background, but keeps colored text and icons.
+Plain styling removes the colored background but keeps colored text and icons.

 ```ts
 import React from 'react';